Are You Thinking About Cybersecurity The Right Way?

 In today’s business environment, there is a tendency for executives and board members to categorize things into handy buckets—it is human nature.
 They often think of cybersecurity as an IT issue, but that is the wrong way of thinking.
 Cybersecurity is really a risk issue.
+Today, Data is the lifeblood of every business.

-While it may be effective and reliable, a company’s IT department is not necessarily thinking about cybersecurity from a revenue, brand and risk standpoint.
+While it may be effective and reliable, a company’s IT department is not necessarily thinking about cybersecurity from a revenue, brand, and risk standpoint.

 Instead, the most appropriate place to discuss cybersecurity is at the board and C-suite level.
 Sure, boards and C-suites are now asking more questions about cybersecurity, but you cannot delegate this risk; a business needs to look at cybersecurity as a risk to the organization as a whole.